Gregorio Leti: Life

 He was born in Milan on 29 May 1630 to Girolamo Leti and Isabella Lampugnano.

-Leti's paternal grandfather, Marco, was in the service of Cardinal Ippolito Adobrandini for two years and was then a judge in Ancona.
+Leti's paternal grandfather, Marco, was in the service of Cardinal Ippolito Aldobrandini for two years and was then a judge in Ancona.
 He married Laura Pizzi and had two children, Agostino Francesco Nicola and Girolamo.
 Girolamo followed a military career under the Medici.
-In 1628 he was sent by Ferdinando II de Medici as an infantry Captain to Milan to help the Spaniards.
-Here Girolamo met and married Isabella a Milanese noblewoman.
-From this marriage was born Caterina (who married Cesare Reina, secretary of the Senate of Milan), and a son, Leti.
+In 1628, he was sent by Ferdinando II de Medici as an infantry Captain to Milan to help the Spaniards.
+Here Girolamo met and married Isabella, a Milanese noblewoman.
+From this marriage was born Caterina (who married Cesare Reina, secretary of the Senate of Milan) and a son, Leti.

-In 1632 Leti followed his parents to Amantea where Girolamo became garrison commander.
+In 1632, Leti followed his parents to Amantea, where Girolamo became garrison commander.
 In 1639, following the death of his father, Leti was sent by his mother to the Jesuit college at Cosenza, where he remained forcibly until 1644, when he accepted the invitation of his uncle Agostino to join him in Rome.
-In Rome his uncle tried in vain to encourage Leti to start a career in law, or to become a priest.
-Under this pressure Leti decided to return to his mother in Milan, where he stayed until her death in 1646.
+In Rome, his uncle tried in vain to encourage Leti to start a career in law or to become a priest.
+Under this pressure, Leti decided to return to his mother in Milan, where he stayed until her death in 1646.

 Orphaned at age 16, he was forced to return to his uncle, now a vicar in Orvieto and to adapt to the severe discipline of his tutor Don Agostino Cauli.
-He remained a charge of his uncle until 1654, moving to Naples in 1647, to Milan in 1650 and returning to Rome in 1652, where he made contacts with the Academy of Humorists.
+He remained in the charge of his uncle until 1654, moving to Naples in 1647, to Milan in 1650 and returning to Rome in 1652, where he made contacts with the Academy of Humorists.

 In 1654, his uncle Agostino, having failed to form his nephew in a suitable profession, finally gave Leti charge of his inheritance, leaving him free to travel.
-In 1655, facing financial trouble, Leti returned to his uncle who had since become Bishop of Acquapendente in Umbria.
-Here he proposed marriage to Antonia Ferretti, was refused and soon after left home permanently.
+In 1655, facing financial trouble, Leti returned to his uncle, who had since become Bishop of Acquapendente in Umbria.
+Here he proposed marriage to Antonia Ferretti, but was refused and soon after left home permanently.